top of page

 Slippery Trapeze is a witty composition for a wind trio consisting of clarinet, alto saxophone, and bassoon.
 It portrays situations that one usually finds in the circus, primarily from a backstage perspective.

-The piece features five movements, starting with an Impatient Overture.
-This is followed by Shakey Rope, a tale of an acrobat who spots his mother-in-law from above.
+The piece features five movements, starting with Impatient Overture.
+This is followed by Shakey Rope, a tale of an acrobat who spots his mother‑in‑law from above.
 Next is Little Sneaky Waltz, which appears unexpectedly.
 Desolate Arena presents a lonely clown finding solace in the shadows of an empty tent, and the performance concludes with Hungry Band, a lively piece about a band racing to finish their set before they can eat.

 The five movements are accompanied by text that can be announced beforehand by the players, if desired.